 Outside of work, I am involved in a number of professional activities, including serving on the Advisory Committee for YALSA's The Hub blog and as the inaugural chair of LITA's Diversity and Inclusion Committee, which allowed me to oversee the creation of LITA's Statement on Diversity and LITA's Conference Buddy program.
 Prior to this, I served as the leader of the ASCLA Library Services to People with Visual or Physical Disabilities that Prevent Them from Reading Standard Print Interest Group from December of 2012 to December of 2015.
 I also teach professional development courses and workshops for librarians on a variety of topics, including teaching Introduction to Accessibility and Universal Design in Libraries and Introduction to Scholarly Communications.

-I have presented and published on a wide variety of topics, including assessment, Universal Design, accessibility, copyright, mobile web design, computer programming, copyright, and emerging technology trends.
-I also write for a number of blogs on topics related to technology, children's literature, and young adult literature, and technology, including School Library Journal, The Hub, The Horn Book's Lolly's Classroom blog, The Hub, and the YALSA Blog.
-Since 2011, I have also written regularly about emerging tools and technologies for librarians and educators on my own personal blog, Novel Technology.
+I have presented and published on a wide variety of topics, including assessment, Universal Design, accessibility, copyright, mobile web design, computer programming, and emerging technology trends.
+I also have experience writing for a number of publications and blogs on topics related to accessibility, children's literature, young adult literature, and technology, including School Library Journal, The Hub, The Horn Book's Lolly's Classroom blog, the Central Minnesota Libraries Exchange the YALSA Blog, and my own personal blog, Novel Technology.
 I have also done a number of freelance writing and presenting projects on a range of topics primarily related to education, technology, accessibility, and Universal Design, including writing case studies on K-12 education programs for use at Strengthening Impact: Public-Private Partnerships in Education, a workshop at the Radcliffe Institute for Advanced Study.

 I can be reached via Twitter @CarliSpina.